-Researchers say netspeak should be recognised as legitimate communication and included in lessons for those studying English as a second language.
+Researchers say netspeak should be recognised as legitimate form of communication and included in lessons for those studying English as an additional language.

-Victoria University researcher Dr Roberto Bergami has completed studies on the influence of cyber language – including abbreviations used on Facebook and Twitter – on adolescents learning English as a second language in Italy and Pakistan.
+Victoria University researcher Dr Roberto Bergami has completed studies on the influence of cyber language – including abbreviations used on Facebook and Twitter – on adolescents learning English as an additional language in Italy and Pakistan.

 His work showed netspeak – including the use of 'gr8' (great), 'lol' (laughing out loud) and 'omg' (oh my god) – existed for these students when communicating in English, while they increasingly also had parallels in their own languages.
 The netspeak also spread to phone text messages and sometimes even the way they talked to one another.

-Dr Bergami said it showed an evolution of language which teachers of English as a second language needed to come to terms with to avoid these students getting left behind when communicating online.
+Dr Bergami said it showed an evolution of language which teachers of English as an additional language needed to come to terms with to avoid these students getting left behind when communicating online.

 "Netspeak is increasingly creeping into English and its influence should not be ignored," Dr Bergami said.
 "Languages are forever evolving and meanings are changing – just look at how different Shakespeare's English is to Modern English – but to ignore that is to hold these students back from accessing the new culture in a way relevant to them."